 What is a smart poster ?

 A smart poster is a poster which has built in technology allowing a reader to interact with it using a smart phone.
 In general terms, the technology could be a QR Code, BLE (Bluetooth Low Energy), NFC or something else.
-However, because this is NFC.Today, this article will focus on creating an NFC enabled smart poster.
+However, because we are Seritag, this article will focus on creating an NFC enabled smart poster.

 Smart poster use cases